 Blue Cross Blue Shield of Massachusetts (BCBSMA) is closely monitoring the new coronavirus (COVID-19) on behalf of our members and customers.
 The health and well-being of our members and customers is our top priority.

-While the risk of exposure to coronavirus in Massachusetts remains low, according to the Massachusetts Department of Public Health, we remain committed to ensuring our members and customers have access to any care or information they need.
+We remain committed to ensuring our members and customers have access to any care or information they need.

 Effective March 6, BCBSMA will: